-Located in generators/chipyard/src/main/scala/ConfigFragments.scala is a config fragment that provides support for adding RoCC accelerators to specific tiles in your SoC.
-Named MultiRocckey, this key allows you to attach RoCC accelerators based on the hartId of the tile.
-For example, using this allows you to create a 8 tile system with a RoCC accelerator on only a subset of the tiles.
-An example is shown below with two BOOM cores, and one Rocket tile with a RoCC accelerator (Hwacha) attached.
+Located in generators/chipyard/src/main/scala/config/fragments/RoccFragments. scala is a config fragment that provides support for adding RoCC accelerators to specific tiles in your SoC.
+Named MultiRoccKey, this key allows you to attach RoCC accelerators based on the hartId of the tile.
+For example, using this allows you to create a 8 tile system with a Rocc accelerator on only a subset of the tiles.
+An example is shown below with two BOOM cores, and one Rocket tile with a Rocc accelerator (Hwacha) attached.

 '''

 class DualLargeBoomAndHwachaRocketConfig extends Config(

+new chipyard.config.WithMultiRoCC ++

 // support

-new chipyard.config.WithMultiRoCC ++

 →heterogeneous rocc

 new chipyard.config.WithMultiRoCCHwacha(0) ++

 // put hwacha.

-\rightarrow on hart-0 (rocket)
+→on hart-0 (rocket)

+// set

 new hwacha.DefaultHwachaConfig ++

-// set

 →default hwacha config keys

 new boom.common.WithNLargeBooms(2) ++

-// add 2 boom
+// add 2 boom.

-→ cores

 new freechips.rocketchip.subsystem.WithNBigCores(1) ++

 // add 1

-→rocket core
+⇒rocket core

 new chipyard.config.AbstractConfig)

 '''